Bogdanp/personal-website/content/post/bye-bye-google.md

 account)).
 That was a time-consuming, but satisfying, process; sorta like spring cleaning.
 In the end, I was able to switch about 130 internet accounts to use my new e-mail address after a few hours of work.
-There were only 5 instances where I couldn't either change my e-mail address or delete the account so, for all of those, I e-mailed support and I'm currently waiting to hear back.
+There were only 5 instances where I could neither change my e-mail address or delete the account so, for all of those, I e-mailed support and I'm currently waiting to hear back.